STILLNESS AND STRENGTH YOGA, LLC

 • A guided sensory immersion in the ambience of the forest; re-establishing our connection and relationship with the more-than-human world

-• Supporting the wellness and health of participants through guided immersive invitations in forests and other natural settings
+• Supporting the wellness and health of participants through a series of guided immersive invitations in forests and other natural settings (see health benefits and research below)

 • Guided sensory invitations that establish contact with the present moment and surroundings